kptdev/kpt/package-examples/function-export/README.md

 # function-export

-This is a package that has both a setter and a validation function.
-It shows how you can use gatekeeper to perform checks that are run during rendering.
+This example package demonstrates how you can modify the config and ensure that modifications are compliant with the policies.
+This package uses:

+1. a `mutator` function called `label-namespace` to customize (or modify) the config
+2. a `validator` function `gatekeeper` to ensure changes are inline with the policy

-Putting a validation function  into your package allows you to give package consumers guidance on what acceptable configuration is while giving them the freedom to customize.
+Putting a validation function into your package allows you to give package consumers instant feedback on whether their customization violates config policy.

 ## Steps